grokability/laravel-levelup/README.md

 ```
 - `barryvdh/laravel-debugbar` is the most critical debugging tool we use
-- `laravel/tinker` allows you to interact with your apps models, etc via a command line REPL tool
+- `laravel/tinker` allows you to interact with your app models, etc via a command line REPL tool
 - `watson/validating` provides model level validation.
 While not required for every project, I can't see why you wouldn't use it.
 - `roave/security-advisories` is a package that checks for known vulnerabilities in the packages you're trying to use or are currently using.